(part III - Vieux Lyon)

 In December 1999, the city of Lyon added two clock mechanisms on the façade.

-The clock on the right was put at the same position where an original clock was and has a traditional dial, which indicates hours and minutes.
-In contrast, the dial on the left is more surprising because it marks days, months and years.
+The clock on the right was put at the same position where an original clock was and has a traditional dial indicating hours and minutes.
+In contrast, the dial on the left is more surprising because it marks days, months, and years.

 La Maison Thomassin

-In 1493, the facade of the building was completely rebuilt in the purest Gothic style by Claude Thomassin, the new owner.
+In 1493, the building's facade was completely rebuilt in the purest Gothic style by Claude Thomassin, the new owner.
 The house was restored thoroughly in the twentieth century.

-On the ground floor of the house a beautiful confiserie Au Vieux Palais welcomes the visitor with every kind of local specialties.
+On the house's ground floor, a beautiful confiserie Au Vieux Palais welcomes the visitor with every kind of local specialties.

-At the north side of Place de Change, cafe-creperie Le Savanah, is the best place in town for watching people.
+On the north side of Place de Change, cafe-creperie Le Savanah is the best place in town for watching people.
 Weather permitting, get a table on the square and watch tourists passing by while drinking your coffee.

 If you want something more traditional, have your coffee at Le Rocambole Café-Terrasse and admire one of Lyon’s big frescos at a big wall at Place Ennemond Fousseret.